containers/podman-desktop/README.md

 - [#podman-desktop@libera.chat on IRC](https://libera.chat/)
 - [#podman-desktop@fedora.im on Matrix](https://chat.fedoraproject.org/#/room/#podman-desktop:fedora.im)

-Note: All channels are bridged, so when you chat on Discord, IRC, or Matrix, your messages will appear on all three platforms!
+Note: All channels are bridged.
+Chat on either Discord, IRC, or Matrix, and your messages will appear on all three platforms!

 Kubernetes questions & development: